 Diverticular Disease

-What is Diverticular Disease?
+What isDiverticular Disease?

 Diverticular disease is also known as diverticulosis.
 This is a condition of the gastrointestinal tract in which the stomach or intestine wall bulges out and forms a pocket.
-Each individual pocket is known as a diverticulum (plural diverticuli).
+Each individual pocket is known as a diverticulum (plural diverticula).

-Diverticular disease of the colon refers to multiple diverticuli in the colon.
+Diverticular disease of the colon refers to multiple diverticula in the colon.
 It develops because of a weakness in the muscle wall of the colon, allowing the inner lining (mucosa) to bulge out between the gaps in the muscle wall.

-The word “disease” is actually misleading because it implies that there is something wrong with the colon.
+The word “disease” is misleading because it implies that there is something wrong with the colon.
 Diverticulosis is actually quite common in people above the age of 40 years.
 Only a small number of those with diverticulosis will ever have symptoms from it in their lifetime.
 An even smaller number would require surgery for its treatment.

-Seek medical attention should you experience abdominal pain, fever, chills and nausea.
+Seek medical attention should you experience abdominal pain, fever, chills, and nausea.

 We provide a wide range of diagnostic methods.